canonical/certification-docs/Policy_Guide-16.04.rst

 Physical Certificates
 ---------------------
-Typically, the entry on the Ubuntu HCL (http://www.ubuntu.com/certification) is considered the “Certificate”; however, on occasion where a PDF certificate is needed, such as for a tender or business case, we will create and provide an official PDF Certificate for your system.
+Typically, the entry on the Ubuntu HCL (http://www.ubuntu.com/certification) is considered the "Certificate"; however, on occasion where a PDF certificate is needed, such as for a tender or business case, we will create and provide an official PDF Certificate for your system.